usingh83/Form-Validation-using-AJAX-and-CSS/README.md

 Requirements

 The code files for form validation are validate.html, validate.css and validate.js.
-You will only modify validate.js.

 The validations are as follows:
 •	The username field must contain only alphabetical or numeric characters.